rajvanshipradeep15/tracardi-api/docs/installation/production/services.md

 ## Bridges

+This service is optional.
 The Bridges are services responsible for collecting data from different channels.
 They bridge the defined transportation protocol to tracardi event source.

 ### Functionality: